d1One/NIPatcher/README.md

 # NIPatcher
-Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software, **only supporting Maschine for now.**
+Patcher to apply modifications to Native Instruments Maschine and Komplete Kontrol software.

 This project is open-source but currently halted, working on a possibly re-write for cross compatibility with Windows.
+Only MacOS for now!

 MacOS compatibility:
 - Native Apple Silicon support.